The Collapse of Parenting

 But some challenges are uniquely, or primarily, American.
 They are:

 • Medication: In the United States, it has become common to medicate children with powerful psychiatric drugs as a first resort rather than a last resort.
-As I explain in chapter 4, that’s a big reason why American kids are now factors-of-ten more likely to be on medication compared with kids outside North America.
+That’s a big reason why American kids are now factors-of-ten more likely to be on medication compared with kids outside North America.
 We are experimenting on children in a way which has no precedent, with medications whose long-term risks are largely unknown.
-In chapter 4, I show how the collapse of parenting has led many American parents to use medication as a first resort in ways which are unthinkable outside of North America.
+I show how the collapse of parenting has led many American parents to use medication as a first resort in ways which are unthinkable outside of North America.

 Chapters